| | |

 to worry about us moving to Nebraska, but I've grown mighty used

+to dry climates since I first discovered them in 1987.)
 I got here Thursday about suppertime and checked into the Westin

 Tabor Center, which has great beds and showers but lousy soundproofing,